 Automotive service technology focuses on auto repair.

-What is the job outlook for automotive service technicians?
+What does the future look like for automotive service technicians?

 According to the Bureau of Labor Statistics, the employment growth rate for automotive service technicians is around 0%.
 This means that there could be less job openings for automotive service technicians within the next ten years.